 An unfair comparison, for sure.
 As mentioned, a NoSQL-style database is always going to better at this sort of thing than RDBMS.
 In this case, we end up with an average of 418.85 messages per second after 100,000 messages, a 150.77% increase.
 Given the limitations of KahaDB and the deprecation of LevelDB, however, you may not have any choice but to use the JDBC persistence.

-If you need help or have more questions, contact the OpenLogic team.
+The OpenLogic team is here to help.
 We provide around-the-clock access to Tier 3/4 open source architects ready to support, consult, and educate your team to solve issues across your entire software stack and development lifecycle.